 Science is an extraordinarily vast area of study comprising multifarious branches and different subjects.
 Each of the science stream subjects has its own importance in the world at large.
 There are three primary subject areas of science, i.e. Physics, Chemistry and Biology.
 Every other branch of science is born of these three primary subjects.
-When it comes to Physics, it is a vast domain of study in itself with an array of branches to explore.
+When comes Physics, is a vast domain of study in itself with an array of branches to explore.
 This blog brings you a comprehensive guide on the prominent branches of Physics you must know about.

 This Blog Includes: